Review: “'Surrogates” (2009)

 In the end Canter kills Peters and controls her surrogate to breach the room where the tech geek has access to all surrogates and operators, so he can kill them all.
 “They were dead the day they plugged in,” he snarls.
 Greer tries to stop the countdown and we get the following exciting dialogue from the handcuffed tech-geek: “Hit enter!
 No, wait!
 Shift enter!”
 Is this what all of our action movies are going to sound like now?
 “Control-alt-delete, motherfucker!
 Oh shit, you’re on a Mac keyboard?
 Command-option-escape!
 No, the command key is the one with the apple on it!
 With the apple on iiiiiitt!”

 One of the saddest moments I’ve experienced at a movie this year came at the end of “Surrogates,” when Greer, given the option to reconnect or disconnect operators around the world, chooses disconnect, and a billion surrogates—and planes, trains, automobiles?—drop to the ground.
-In the theater someone actually applauded—so loudly and insistently I wondered if he wasn’t a plant from the studio/production company.
+In the theater someone actually applauded—so loudly and insistently I wondered if he wasn’t a marketing plant.
 If he wasn’t, more's the pity.

 Why was he applauding?
 Because Greer defeated not only the bad guys but the concept of surrogacy.
 Operators—that is, us—came out of their homes, blinked, and looked around.
 It was a new day.
 But it wasn’t.
 If anything the scene reminded me of a power outage, when everyone suddenly leaves their homes and mingles with their neighbors...until the power is restored.
 Then they return to whatever surrogate life they were living: TV, Internet, video games.
 The same would’ve happened in the movie.
 Power outages do not change human nature.
 The filmmakers want the ending to be uplifting when they know it’s not.